 THE LEONARDO DICAPRIO COMPUTER CENTER

-Los Feliz remained untouched by the urban blight and crack wars that made pretty much everywhere else scary as hell in the late 1980s and early '90s.
-The first Los Feliz Library opened in 1950.
-In 1999, Los Feliz was again newsworthy when the Barton Phelps-designed Los Feliz Library received a massive gift from Leonardo DiCaprio, who dug deep into his estimated $43 million fortune to proved $35,000 to build the Leonardo DiCaprio Computer Center in a tiny room, decorated with framed pictures of his films, although conspicuously not including Critters 3.
+Los Feliz seemingly remained largely untouched by the urban blight and crack wars that made pretty much everywhere else scary as hell in the late 1980s and early '90s.
+The first Los Feliz Library opened in 195 but in 1999, Los Feliz was again newsworthy when the Barton Phelps-designed building received a massive gift from Leonardo DiCaprio, who dug deep into his estimated $43 million fortune to provide the $35,000 to necessary to build the Leonardo DiCaprio Computer Center -- a tiny tech center, decorated with framed pictures of his films, although conspicuously not including Critters 3.

 LOS FELIZ ARTS

-For a neighborhood so celebrated for its supposed edginess and artsiness, Los Feliz's arts scene doesn't seem that robust.
-Happy shows art but focuses on home accessories.
+For a neighborhood so-celebrated for its supposed edginess and artsiness, Los Feliz's arts scene doesn't seem that robust.
+Happy shows art but focuses primarily on home accessories.
 So does Wacko, a soap plant/gift store/art gallery that has been ideal for creative gifts since 1974 and includes the La Luz De Jesus Gallery, a space devoted primarily to emerging pop-surrealists.